A Bayesian prevalence-incidence mixture model for screening outcomes with misclassification: Simulation studies

-Specifically, the sensitivity parameter $\kappa$ was set to a high level, similar to the sensitivity of a colononoscopy for detection of an adenoma ($\kappa=0.8$) or to a lower level ($\kappa = 0.4$).
-The intercept parameter $\theta$, furthermore, was employed to control the prevalence rates, where $\theta \in \{0.11, 0.22\}$ lead to the marginal probabilities of prevalence $\Pr(g_i=1) \approx .13$ and $\Pr(g_i=1) \approx .26$, with the higher prevalence resembling that estimated for the CRC EHR application (section \ref{sec:application_res}).
-Moreover, we compared the situations where each individual receives a test at baseline ($\Pr(r_i=1) = 1$), again similar to the CRC EHR application (Table \ref{tab:baseline_char}), to the other extreme when nobody receives a baseline test ($\Pr(r_i=1) = 0$).
-The latter setting was expected to be more challenging in estimation as it lead to fully latent prevalence status (i.e. $g_i$, missing for all $i$).
+Our simulation set-up examined estimator performance in a wide range of scenarios concerning sample size, test sensitivity, baseline prevalence, baseline test presence, and prior distribution on the test sensitivity.
+Specifically, we compared two different sample sizes ($n_{sim} = 1000$ versus $n_{sim} = 2000$) and the true value of the test sensitivity parameter $\kappa$ was set to a high level ($\kappa=0.8$), similar to the sensitivity of a colonoscopy for detection of an adenoma, or to a lower level ($\kappa = 0.4$).
+Furthermore, the intercept parameter $\theta_{0}$ was employed to control the prevalence rates, where $\theta_{0} = 0.11$ and $\theta_{0} = 0.22$ led to the marginal probabilities of prevalence $\Pr(g_i=1) \approx .13$ and $\Pr(g_i=1) \approx .26$, with the higher prevalence resembling that estimated for the CRC EHR application (Section \ref{sec:application}).
+Moreover, we compared the conditions when each individual receives a test at baseline ($\Pr(r_i=1) = 1$), again similar to the CRC EHR application (Table \ref{tab:baseline_char}), to the other extreme when nobody receives a baseline test ($\Pr(r_i=1) = 0$).
+The latter setting was expected to be more challenging in estimation as it led to fully latent prevalence status (i.e., $g_i$ missing for all $i$).
 Finally, we also expected the estimator performance to depend on the degree of information that is available on the true test sensitivity.
-In particular, we were interested whether \texttt{BayesPIM} is able to estimate the test sensitivity $\kappa$ when there is no prior information available on the test.
+In particular, we were interested whether \texttt{BayesPIM} is able to estimate the test sensitivity $\kappa$ when there is no prior information available on the test sensitivity.
 The latter is an extreme scenario, since, in cancer screening, there is usually some information available on test sensitivity.
-Hence, we compared a fully uninformative prior $q(\kappa|\bm{\alpha}) = \text{uniform}(0,1)$, an informative prior $q(\kappa|\bm{\alpha}) = \text{Beta}(\kappa|\bm{\alpha})$ where $\bm{\alpha}$ was chosen such that the prior distribution was mean-centered at the true sensitivity with a standard deviation of 0.05, and a point-prior fixed at the true sensitivity (i.e., $\kappa$ is treated as known). \\
+Hence, we compared a fully uninformative prior $\pi(\kappa \mid \bm{\alpha}) = \text{Beta}(1,1)$ which is equivalent to a uniform$(0,1)$ prior, an informative prior $\pi(\kappa \mid\bm{\alpha}) = \text{Beta}(\kappa \mid\bm{\alpha})$ where $\bm{\alpha}$ was chosen such that the prior distribution was centred at the true sensitivity with a standard deviation of 0.05, and a point-prior fixed at the true sensitivity (i.e., $\kappa$ is treated as known).
+By a full factorial design we thus obtained $2 \times 2 \times 2 \times 2 \times 3 = 48$ simulation conditions. \\